 If you’re wondering why do my nails hurt the first night after getting them done, the good news is that it happens more often than you think.

-In this article, we’ll explore why your nails hurt following a trip to the nail salon, and when to worry about your nail pain.
+In this article, we’ll explore the question “why do my nails hurt after getting them done?”, and we’ll discuss when to worry about your nail pain.

-- 2 So Why Do My Nails Hurt The First Night After Getting Them Done?
+- 2 Why Do My Nails Hurt After Getting Them Done?

 - 3 Why Are My Nails Sore After Getting Acrylics?